Anaheim Ducks Hockey Development

 Registration with the Governing Bodies is included for the Learn to Play program.
 Should you elect to enroll in a future hockey program upon graduating from the Learn to Play Program, standard annual Governing Body and state affiliate fees will apply.

-You should arrive a minimum of 60 minutes prior to start time for your first on-ice session to provide enough time for your child to check-in and get dressed before taking to the ice.
+You should arrive a 45-60 minutes prior to start time for your first on-ice session to provide enough time for your child to check-in and get dressed before taking to the ice.

 Yes.
 In the event that the session that you are attempting to register for is sold out, you will automatically be added to a waiting list and contacted should a spot become available.